dankain/ct-config/README.md

 Step 1
 ------

-Create a AWS account which gives circleci access to AWS infrastructure to pull configuration required to setup subscription in commercetools.
+Create a AWS account which gives CircleCI access to AWS infrastructure to pull configuration required to setup subscription in commercetools.

 1. Login to AWS
 2. Create a user named e.g. CI by giving only programmatic access